Expert Hot Tub Filters Guide - Everything You Need To Know

 How To Identify the Filter Part Number

-You can easily identify what replacement spa filter you need by checking for the number on the top or bottom end caps.
+You can quickly identify what replacement spa filter you need by checking for the number on the top or bottom end caps.
 The part number is usually composed of numbers and letters.

-There is a difference in part numbers, each is specific for every filter manufacturer.
-Even if the filters are identical, their part number differs.
+Part numbers vary between manufacturers.
+Each is specific to a particular filter manufacturer.
+Even if the filters are identical, their part numbers differ.

 In case you cannot find an identical filter in terms of a part number, we recommend you compare the filter dimensions.